- Agricultural Transporting Heavy Equipment Transport Of Farm Machinery

 Before the transport process can begin, farm equipment haulers require the following information:

-- What equipment and how many you need transported;
+- What is farm equipment, and how many do you need to be transported;

 - Each vehicle’s dimensions: weight, length, width and height;